Support for Patients & Caregivers

 Following a child’s diagnosis, it is important for caregivers to talk about feelings and emotions with trusted people.
 They can be supported by family, friends, professionals or other caregivers in the same situation.
 Managing the daily care of your child is very demanding.
 It can have an impact on your relationships with your partner, other family members and friends.

-The CNF Family Support and Empowerment Program (FSEP) offers families a direct connection with an experienced, compassionate Peer Support Specialist to help navigate the journey of disease diagnosis, treatment, and management for a child living with neurologic condition.
+The CNF’s Peer Support Program offers families a direct connection with an experienced, compassionate Peer Support Specialist to help navigate the journey of disease diagnosis, treatment, and management for a child living with neurologic condition.

 Along with offering relational support, CNF Peer Support Specialists seek to empower families by sharing sound information and helpful resources.
 Each Peer Support Specialist receives comprehensive training about the needs of the child neurology community and ongoing mentorship as they start connecting with families.

 Please note: Peer Support Specialists are not medical providers.
-Support from FSEP is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+Support from our Peer Support program is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your neurologist, physician, or other qualified health provider with any questions about or related to a medical condition.
-CNF assumes no responsibility for any injury arising out of or related to any use of FSEP and related information or for any errors or omissions.
+CNF assumes no responsibility for any injury arising out of or related to any use of Peer Support and related information or for any errors or omissions.

 You may find this article from the Center for Parent Resources and Information helpful: You Are Not Alone – For Parents When They Learn Their Child Has a Disability